Qumulo/docs/qq-cli-command-guide/s3/s3_modify_bucket_policy.md

 * Use the `--type` flag to specify the statement type.
 * Use the `--sid` flag to specify the security identifier.
 * Use the `--new-principals` flag to specify a comma-separated list of principals (with which to replace the existing ones), enclosed in quotation marks (`"`).
-* Use the `--new-actions` flag to specify a comma-separated list of S3 API actions (wih which to replace the existing ones), enclosed in quotation marks (`"`).
+* Use the `--new-actions` flag to specify a comma-separated list of S3 API actions (with which to replace the existing ones), enclosed in quotation marks (`"`).

 For example: